Philadelphia Housing Market: Trends & Prices

 Philadelphia Real Estate Market Overview

 There’s a lot to love about the City of Brotherly Love.
-For starters, U.S. News & World Report ranks Philadelphia as the 112th best place to live in America, the 19th best place in America to retire, and the eighth best place to live in all of Pennsylvania.
+For starters, U.S. News & World Report ranks Philadelphia as the 135th best place to live in America and the 85th best place in America to retire.

-When it comes to actually living in Philadelphia, the cost of living is 9% higher than the national average, according to the Council for Community and Economic Research’s 2021 Q2 Cost of Living Index, but is far less than nearby metro areas like Washington, D.C., and New York City.
-However, the average Philadelphia metro area house price is significantly higher, at $426,900, than the national average of $377,163, according to council data.
+When it comes to actually living in Philadelphia, the cost of living is 3.3% higher than the national average, according to the Council for Community and Economic Research’s 2024 Cost of Living Index, but is far less than nearby metro areas like Washington, D.C., and New York City.
+The median Philadelphia home sale price is also significantly lower, at $250,000, as of February 2025.
+(Prices rise significantly when you include the city’s suburbs, however.)
+The national median sale price for the same month was significantly higher, at $424,810, according to Redfin.

 Residents need to bundle up during the chilly winters, but they can take advantage of all of Philadelphia’s outdoor spaces in the other seasons.
 Of course, this city is best known for Philly cheesesteaks, but there is also a smorgasbord of food trucks, restaurants, and beer gardens for locals to satisfy their cravings.
-Read more about home ownership.
+If this sounds appealing, read more about home ownership.

 Keep reading to learn more about the Philadelphia real estate market, popular neighborhoods, and housing prices.